Why is the Council bringing in charges for the garden waste service?

 14. When will my bin be emptied?

-Garden waste bins are emptied fortnightly on the opposite week to your refuse bin, on the same weekday.
+Garden waste bins are emptied fortnightly on the same week as your household rubbish, on the same weekday.
 Check here to find your collection day

 15. If I subscribe will my collection day for garden waste stay the same as it currently is?